MDIL-SNU/SevenNet/pretrained_potentials/SevenNet_0__11July2024/README.md

 $ sevenn_get_model {-p} checkpoint_sevennet_0.pth
 ```
 Refer to example_inputs/md_{serial/parallel}_example/ for their usage in LAMMPS.
-Both serial and parallel model gives the same results but the parallel model enable multi-GPU MD simulation.
+Both serial and parallel model gives the same results but the parallel model enables multi-GPU MD simulation.